fouille/acw02_esphome/docs/enable_on_jeedom_en.md

-# Activation sous Jeedom
+# Activation on Jeedom

-**Pré-requis**
+**Prerequisites**
-* disposer d'un plugin broker MQTT
+* Have an MQTT broker plugin
-* disposer du plugin MQTT Discovery (optionnel mais fortement recommandé)
+* Have the MQTT Discovery plugin (optional but highly recommended)

-## 1. Installation de MQTT Discovery
+## 1. Installing MQTT Discovery
-* Installer le plugin
+* Install the plugin
-* Activer le plugin
+* Activate the plugin
-* Configurer (Configuration automatique si vous possèdez MQTT Manager)
+* Configure (Automatic configuration if you have MQTT Manager)
-* Dans le plugin, activer la découverte automatique ou ajouter le topic de votre ESP `dev_name` ex. `acw02-salon`
+* In the plugin, enable automatic discovery or add your ESP topic `dev_name` e.g. `acw02-salon`

-## 2. Depuis ESP Interface Web
+## 2. From ESP Web Interface
-* Configurer le broker MQTT (cf [Documentation spécifique Jeedom](https://github.com/devildant/acw02_esphome/blob/main/docs/interface_details.md#-optional-mqtt-only-without-esphome-ha-integration-ex-not-connect-to-ha-with-esphome-or-jeedom))
+* Configure the MQTT broker (see [Specific Jeedom Documentation](https://github.com/devildant/acw02_esphome/blob/main/docs/interface_details.md#-optional-mqtt-only-without-esphome-ha-integration-ex-not-connect-to-ha-with-esphome-or-jeedom))

-## 3. Depuis Jeedom
+## 3. From Jeedom
-* Contrôler l'ajout automatique du module
+* Check the automatic addition of the module
   ![jeedom](images/jeedom/jeedom-discovery.png)

-* Visualiser les commandes
+* View the commands
   ![jeedom](images/jeedom/jeedom-commands.png)